-A New Approach to Estimate a Mixed Model-Based Ground Motion Prediction Equation
+Estimation of Mixed Model-Based Ground Motion Prediction Equation through a Hybrid Genetic Algorithm

-Behrooz Tavakoli,^{a)} M.EERI, and Shahram Pezeshk,^{a)} M.EERI
+Behrooz Tavakolia) M.EERI and Shahram Pezeshk,a) M. EERI

-A derivative-free approach based on a hybrid genetic algorithm (HGA) is proposed to estimate a mixed model-based ground motion prediction equation (attenuation relationship) with several variance components.
+A derivative-free approach based on a hybrid genetic algorithm (HGA) is proposed to estimate a mixed model-based ground-motion prediction equation (attenuation relationship) with several variance components.
 First, a simplex search algorithm (SSA) is used to reduce the search domain to improve the convergence speed.
 Then, a genetic algorithm (GA) is employed to obtain the regression coefficients and the uncertainties of a predictive equation in a unified framework using one-stage maximum-likelihood estimation.
-The proposed HGA results in a predictive equation that best fits a given ground motion data set.
+The proposed HGA results in a predictive equation that best fits a given ground-motion dataset.
 The proposed HGA is able to handle changes in the functional form of the equation.

-To demonstrate the solution quality of the proposed HGA, the regression coefficients and the uncertainties of a test function based on a simulated ground motion data set are obtained.
-Then, the proposed HGA is applied to fit two functional attenuation forms to an actual data set of ground motion.
+To demonstrate the solution quality of the proposed HGA, the regression coefficients and the uncertainties of a test function, which is based on a simulated ground-motion dataset, are obtained.
+Then, the proposed HGA is applied to fit two functional attenuation forms to an actual dataset of ground-motion.
 For illustration, the results of the HGA are compared with those used by previous conventional methods.
-The results indicate that the HGA is an appropriate algorithm to overcome the shortcomings of the previous methods and to provide reliable and stable solutions.
-[DOI: 10.1193/1.2755934]
+The results indicate that the HGA is an appropriate algorithm to overcome the shortcoming of the previous methods and to provide reliable and stable solutions.